Why KPI definition is important

 - If we cut downtime by 14% we can all have an extra day of vacation this year.

-Using outcome-linked targets can make them much more meaningful.
+Using outcome-linked targets in your KPI definition can make them much more meaningful.
 Notices this format is very close to Objective Key Result (OKR) approach.

 Production Cost - [Optional]